Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 WARNING: Choose a production grade transport before deploying to production.

 ### Persistence

 No persistence is needed since the LearningTransport is used and no sagas is present.
-Please consult indivudal transport and Saga documentation for specific storage need.
+Consult the indivudal transport and Saga documentation for specific storage need.

 ## Installation